nnellans/terraform-guide/README.md

         mapName = { key1 = value1, key2 = value2 }

 - Keys are always strings.
 Quotes may be omitted on the keys (unless the key starts with a number, in which case quotes are required)
 - You can use either equal signs `key1 = value1` or colons `key1 : value1`.
-However, `terraform fmt` ignores colons.
+However, `terraform fmt` doesn't work on the colon style.
-- Using a specific value from the map, two options:
+- Using a specific value from the Map, two options:
   - `var.mapName["1key"]`
     - You must use this if the key begins with a number
   - `var.mapName.key1`
     - You can also use this option (as long as your key does not start with a number)
-- Map Functions:
+- Some example Map Functions:
-  - Return just the values from a map:  `values(var.mapName)`
+  - Return just the values from a Map:  `values(var.mapName)`

-## Object Variables
+### Object Variables
-- This is the 'structural' version of a map variable.
+- This is the 'structural' version of a Map variable.
-- It allows you to define a schema within curly brackets, which can use different variable types inside the object, instead of being restricted to the same variable type when using a map.
+- It allows you to define a schema within curly brackets, which can use different variable Types inside the Object, instead of being restricted to the same variable Type when using a Map.
   - `type = object( {schema} )`
   - `type = object( { name = string, age = number } )`